wttech/Sling-Query/README.md

     $(resource).children("cq:Page:eq(0)"); // the same
     $(resource).children(":first"); // modifier can be used alone

-It is important that modifier filters out subcollection created for each node, before it is merged.
+It is important that modifier filters out sub-collection created for each node, before it is merged.
 Eg.:, there is a difference between:

     $(resource1, resource2).children().first();